xiaolai/regular-investing-in-box/docs/en/README.md

 So for me at the time, blockchain was the future, blockchain was a trend, and blockchain would likely be the fastest growing industry.
 Looking back from eight years later, it has become the fastest growing industry, and my investment has grown at a scale not even imaginable at the time.

 You see?
 "Choosing the fastest growing sector" is the most simple, direct, brutal and effective method.
 It's also the most direct conclusion that can be derived from macro observation.
 For those who can't think based on the long term, this statement isn't understandable as an effective piece of advice.
 To them it seems stupid, and you can imagine them yelling out, "Who doesn't know this!?"
-Yes, everyone knows this, but not everyone things based on the long term, so they are not used to macro observation, and so  of course they can't understand the power of long-term macro observation.
+Yes, everyone knows this, but not everyone thinks based on the long term, so they are not used to macro observation, and so  of course they can't understand the power of long-term macro observation.

 Can we take it further, and ask ourselves, "can I choose the fastest growing company in this fastest growing sector?"
 I don't think it's worth it, because doing so is essentially returning to the most dangerous situation, and becoming more vulnerable to regression to the mean.*** The core skill of macro observation is very simple: don't go to extremes.
 The reason is that we hate risk, and we hate systematic risk even more.
 The core strategy is always "a piece of a piece":